 To save the universe, you don't need weapons.
 You don't need superpowers.
 You just need your mind, your friends, and hope.

 Fraggle Rock.
 Not many shows are created with the intention of bringing about world peace.

 In 2013-14, Beta Patrol released a few indie Cover Albums of the show, which have a few tracks that fit this trope.
 Radiation City's retraux-y "I'd Give My Soul", Transmissions' haunting "Let Me Be Your Song", and The Boys And Girls' sweet and folky "Friendship Song" are among the highlights.

-Kamen Rider Fourzedoes have some moments when you might need additional SDF, it deserves a mention for the rest of the show, which is easily the most idealistic (and lighthearted) entry in the franchise - this is made even more heartwarming when you consider that the production team wanted a hero who could bring smiles to people's faces after the 2011 Earthquake.
+Kamen Rider Fourzedoes have some moments when you might need additional SDF, but it deserves a mention for the rest of the show, which is easily the most idealistic (and lighthearted) entry in the franchise - this is made even more heartwarming when you consider that the production team wanted a hero who could bring smiles to people's faces after the 2011 Earthquake.
 C'mon, Switch ON!